-- (i) The effect of the Ordinary Resolution 4 proposed in item 3 above, is to re-appoint a Director who is over 70 years of age. - (ii) Ordinary Resolution 7 proposed in item 7 above, if passed, will empower the Directors from the date of the above Meeting until the date of the next Annual General Meeting, to allot and issue Shares and convertible securities in the Company up to an amount not exceeding one hundred percent (100%) of the total number of issued Shares (excluding treasury shares) in the capital of the Company, of which up to fifty percent (50%) may be issued other than on a pro-rata basis. - (iii) Ordinary Resolution 8 proposed in item 8 above, if passed, will empower the Directors of the Company, to allot and issue Shares pursuant to the exercise of options outstanding under the Ntegrator Share Option Scheme and/or the vesting of awards granted pursuant to the Ntegrator Performance Share Plan, provided that the aggregate number of Shares to be issued pursuant to the Ntegrator Share Option Scheme and the Ntegrator Performance Share Plan does not exceed fifteen per cent (15%) of the total number of Shares (excluding treasury shares) in the capital of the Company from time to time.
+- (i) Mr Loudon Frank McLean Owen had informed the Company that he would not be seeking re-election at this Meeting.
+Accordingly, he would retire as a Director of the Company at the close of the Meeting pursuant to Article 99(2) of the Company's Articles of Association. - (ii) The effect of the Ordinary Resolution 3 proposed in item 4 above, is to re-appoint a Director who is over 70 years of age. - (iii) The effect of the Ordinary Resolution 4 proposed in item 5 above, is to re-appoint a Director who is over 70 years of age. - (iv) Ordinary Resolution 7 proposed in item 9 above, if passed, will empower the Directors from the date of the above Meeting until the date of the next Annual General Meeting, to allot and issue Shares and convertible securities in the Company up to an amount not exceeding one hundred percent (100%) of the total number of issued Shares (excluding treasury shares) in the capital of the Company, of which up to fifty percent (50%) may be issued other than on a pro-rata basis. - (v) Ordinary Resolution 8 proposed in item 10 above, if passed, will empower the Directors of the Company, to allot and issue Shares pursuant to the exercise of options outstanding under the Ntegrator Share Option Scheme and/or the vesting of awards granted pursuant to the Ntegrator Performance Share Plan, provided that the aggregate number of Shares to be issued pursuant to the Ntegrator Share Option Scheme and the Ntegrator Performance Share Plan does not exceed fifteen per cent (15%) of the total number of Shares (excluding treasury shares) in the capital of the Company from time to time.